Opencart and Shopify are two popular options that people consider for building an ecommerce website but which one is the best choice?

 Ease of Use

 Facts and figures are one thing but what are these platforms like to use and how do they compare to each other?
-Well, that is what I am going to be looking at in this section.
+Well, that is what we are going to be looking at in this section.

-Getting started with these two platforms is different due to the way that they both operate and I will explain this in more detail below.
+Getting started with these two platforms is different due to the way that they both operate and we will explain this in more detail below.

 Getting started with Opencart is a bit more of an involved process, as it is not a case of simply signing up and you are good to go.
 Instead, you first need to buy yourself some hosting and then install the Opencart software.